ashbenj/React-Notes/README.md

 <br />

 Remember our **Tweet** component example? <br />
-Yeah, we're just returning that for each user now.
+Yeah, we're just returning that for each user now using .map

 <br />